yetulaxman/linux-2/_tutorials/04b-port-forward-rstudio.md

 In Docker, the containers themselves can have applications running on ports.
 When you run a container, if you want to access the application in the container via a port number, you need to map the port number of the container to the port number of the Docker host.

-Running arbitrary Linux commands inside a Docker container is fun, but let's do something more useful.

 Pull down the ``rstudio`` Docker image from the Docker Hub.